 The Verbally Abusive Relationship by Patricia Evans is divided into two parts and 20 chapters.

 The book is somewhat disorganized and repetitious.
-For example, Evans does not explain the specific ways that verbal abuse manifests until Part 2 of the book, but nonetheless, there’s bits of the gold nugget that you can take away from The Verbally Abusive Relationship by Patricia Evans.
+For example, Evans does not explain the specific ways that verbal abuse manifests until Part 2 of the book, but nonetheless, there’s bits of gold nugget to take away from The Verbally Abusive Relationship by Patricia Evans.

 The Verbally Abusive Relationship by Patricia Evans